Vision and Roots

 DREAM – Achievement through Mentorship strives to increase the number of underrepresented minority students earning undergraduate degrees in Science, Technology, Engineering and Mathematics (STEM) fields through team-based, high school mentoring.
 Rice University students studying STEM and related fields serve as mentors for small teams of high school students.

-DREAM impacts K-12 outreach locally and nationally through:
+DREAM impacts K-12 outreach locally and nationally by:

 History of DREAM